botherder/pcqf/README.md

 If you place a file called `public.asc` in the same folder as the Snoopdigg executable, Snoopdigg will automatically attempt to compress and encrypt each acquisition and delete the original unencrypted copies.
+The encrypted file will be named with an undescriptive unique identifier.

 Bear in mind, it is always possible that at least some portion of the unencrypted data could be recovered through advanced forensics techniques - although we're working to mitigate that.

 ## Known issues